 - High purity in terms of ionic contamination

-Duratron® CU60 PBI is the highest performance engineering thermoplastic available today.
-It offers the highest heat resistance and mechanical property retention over 400°F of any unfilled plastic (see Figures 26 & 27).
+Duratron CU60 PBI is the highest performance engineering thermoplastic available today.
+It offers the highest heat resistance and mechanical property retention over 205 °C (400 °F) of any unfilled plastic.
 It has better wear resistance and load carrying capabilities at extreme temperatures than any other reinforced or unreinforced engineering plastic.

 As an unreinforced material, Duratron CU60 PBI is very "clean" in terms of ionic impurity and it does not outgas (except water).
-These characteristics make this material very attractive to semiconductor manufacturers for vacuum chamber applications.
+These characteristics make this material very attractive to semiconductor manufacturers for vacuum chamber applications and for the aerospace industry.
 Duratron CU60 PBI has excellent ultrasonic transparency which makes it an ideal choice for parts such as probe tip lenses in ultrasonic measuring equipment.

 keyboard_arrow_downHigh Heat Insulator Bushings